dates: July 26 – August 9, 2020

 What are the warning signs of genocide?
 What are the best ways to recover from genocide?
 What, if anything, should the United States do to prevent future genocides and to help Rwanda recover?

-Our trip will launch from a gateway airport in Washington, DC.
-We will then fly from DC to Kigali, the capital of Rwanda and center of the genocide, arriving on National Liberation Day.
+Our trip will launch from a U.S. gateway airport.
+We will fly from the U.S. to Kigali, the capital of Rwanda and center of the genocide.
 From a base at Iris Guest House, a well-respected Kigali guest house, we will travel around the city and the country to see memorials, visit key places mentioned in Carl’s memoirs, I’m Not Leaving, and meet with community and government leaders.
 Nightly reflection sessions will help us process what we have learned and look toward the future.
-The goal of the trip is a collaboratively-written letter to U.S. policymakers that sets forth our vision for future dialogue between our two countries.
+The goal of the trip is a collaboratively-written letter to U.S. policymakers that sets forth participants’ vision for future dialogue between our two countries.
+Participants will also craft and present mini-Credos based on their journal entries from the trip.
 To see more information on the trip leaders and on Carl Wilkens, click here.

 Please note that the information on this page is subject to change as we work to make this unique trip safe, healthy, and meaningful.

-Flights will leave DC on Sunday, July 29th and return to the U.S. on Sunday, August 12th.
+Flights will leave the U.S. on Sunday, July 26th and return to the U.S. on Sunday, August 9th.

 Participants should be emotionally prepared to confront challenging subject matter, including graphic, first-hand images and stories from the genocide.
 We ask that families work with us to ensure a supportive transition home.